 A touch of the colorful and exotic combined with the familiar that brightened up a life where all meals were influenced by postwar rationing.

-Herta had patented her recipe, keeping the sauce's twelve spices and ingredients a secret which she took with her when she died in 1999, thousands of copy cat Currywurst providers appeared throughout Germany.
+Herta had patented her recipe under the name "Chillup" at the Patentamt, because chili and ketchup were the main ingredients, but kept the twelve spices and other ingredients a secret that she took with her when she died in 1999.
+Although thousands of copy cat Currywurst providers appeared throughout Germany.

 A German snack food had become part of its culture.